davidrobinsonau/sustainability/README.md

 GPIO1 - First set of House Lights

 - Hydro Light - Currently set to be always ON

-I need:
-11 x NPN Transisters to test on LED.
-Small Screwdrivers
-6V Power supply to lower noise of motors.
-Cut - on LEDS and connect Pins to Breadboard for NPN Transister.

 # Commands to remember for Raspberry Pi 5